elianall/simulate-and-recover/README.md

   ./test/test.sh
   ```

-NOTE: The files in this repository were written with the assistance of ChatGPT, prompted to write a simulate-and-recover program for the EZ diffusion model using unit tests and considering the assignment criteria.
+NOTE: The files and scripts in this repository were written with the assistance of ChatGPT, prompted to write a simulate-and-recover program for the EZ diffusion model using unit tests and considering the assignment criteria.